alphagov/govuk-design-system/src/community/roadmap/index.md

 See our [GitHub team board](https://github.com/orgs/alphagov/projects/53) for more details on our plans and day-to-day activities.

-Last updated 10 October 2024.
+Last updated 22 November 2024.

 ## Recently shipped